hackclub/sinerider-api/README.md

 ### Authenticated Endpoints

-_Note: This endpoints require basic authentication._
+_Note: This endpoint require basic authentication._

 - Send a `POST /publishNewDailyPuzzle` Publish a new daily puzzle across all bot services.
 Selects a puzzle from unplayed puzzles and marks it as active.